Seattle Flute Society Flute Choir

 Who can join the SFS Flute Choir?

-Intermediate and advanced level flutists will be comfortable with the difficulty of the repertoire.
-Beginner level flutists may find our repertoire challenging - but it is a great opportunity to grow your musical skills!
+Intermediate and advanced adult flutists will be comfortable with the difficulty of the repertoire.
+Beginner flutists may find our repertoire challenging - but it is a great opportunity to grow your musical skills!

 When does the choir meet?